fluent/fluent-bit-docs/pipeline/inputs/process-metrics.md

 # Process Metrics

-_Process_ _Metrics_ input plugin allows you to gather metrics from a process.
-When using a process name, ie: a non-numeric process parameter, the _process_ _metrics_ plugin will track all processes that match.
+The Process Metrics input plugin lets you gather metrics from a process.
+When using a process name like a non-numeric process parameter, the process metrics plugin  tracks all processes that match.

-The Process metrics plugin creates cmetrics based metrics.
-If you are looking for log-based metrics \(i.e. JSON payload) you can use the Process plugin instead.
+The Process metrics plugin creates `cmetrics` based metrics.
+For log-based metrics like JSON payload,  use the [Process Log Based Metrics](pipeline/inputs/process.md) plugin instead.

-## Configuration Parameters
+## Configuration parameters

 The plugin supports the following configuration parameters: